 Action #7 - We added parent education to this goal last year and will keep it as part of the goal this year.
 We would like to continue to support parents.
-Also, based on teacher and student feedback, many grade levels will not be using the Second Step curriculum in the 2023-2024 school year.
-Alternative social and emotional curriculums are being considered.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.